RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

-In Problem 2, you will extend Problem 1 by preparing a dataset of geographically indexed data in the JSON format and using this data set to create a color­encoded map of your continent.
+In Problem 2, you will extend Problem 1 by preparing a dataset of geographically indexed data in the JSON format and using this data set to create a color-encoded map of your continent.
 Create new files, svg2.html, svg2.css, and main2.js, based on your problem 2 solution.

 ### Acquire and prepare your data